eladoni1/Firm-Employee-Database/README.md

 ### 4) After creating a new Database, then 2 new Collections - Employee and Department with the following variables :

+Department -
+  a) DepartmentId
-Department - a) DepartmentId, b) DepartmentName
+  b) DepartmentName

-Employee - a) EmployeeId, b) EmployeeName, c) Department, d) DateOfJoining, e) PhotoFileName
+Employee -
+  a) EmployeeId
+  b) EmployeeName
+  c) Department
+  d) DateOfJoining
+  e) PhotoFileName

 Add few examples of each.